websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/getting-a-chat-provider-account-id/hubspot.md

 [Hubspot](https://www.hubspot.com/) is a CRM platform that includes Live Chat functionality.
 Enabling integration with Hubspot requires two tokens: the Chat Provider Token and the Hubspot API Token.

+## Important

+The **Chat Provider Account ID** for Hubspot is a combination of two different values that are available from your Hubspot account: Your Hubspot user account number and your Hubspot API token.

 ## Locating the Chat Provider Token

 1. Log in to your [Hubspot Account](https://app.hubspot.com/login).